 Below I’ll share a list of the top lactation foods and supplements I swear by that helped me increase my milk supply fast!

-Best Supplements and Foods for A Breastfeeding Mom’s Diet
+Best Supplements and Foods to have while Breastfeeding

 The foods and supplements listed below would be considered galactagogues.
 Which is any food, herb or medication that promotes or increases the flow of a nursing mother’s milk.